Stratham-Newfields Veterinary Hospital

 Picture

-Q. Are the surgical packs of instruments sterilized separately for each patient or is the same pack used for multiple surgeries?
+Q. Are the surgical instrument packs sterilized separately for each patient or is the same pack used for multiple surgeries?

-A. Believe it or not, there are practices that use the same surgical pack on more than one patient.
-Some practices soak their instruments in a disinfectant solution rather than sterilize them in an autoclave (a special chamber that increases heat and pressure in order to sterilize instruments).
+A. Every patient at SNVH always receives fresh, sterile packs.
+Believe it or not, there are practices that re-use the same surgical pack on more than one patient.
+Some practices soak their instruments in a disinfectant solution rather than fully sterilize them in an autoclave (a special chamber that increases heat and pressure to sterilize instruments).
 At SNVH, each surgical patient has an autoclave-steam-sterilized surgical pack.

 Q. Does the surgeon use sterile surgical attire?

-A. Although most assume that all surgeons don a sterile gown and gloves and wear a cap and mask for surgery, that is not the case.
-At SNVH, the answer is yes.
-It does increase surgical costs to use complete surgical attire, but not doing so increases the risks of infection to the patient.
+A. At SNVH, the answer is yes.
+Although most people assume that all surgeons don a sterile gown and gloves and wear a cap and mask for surgery, that is unfortunately not the case.
+While it does increase surgical costs to use complete sterile surgical attire, the consequences of not doing so is increased risk of infection and harm to the pet.

 Picture